TAPR/DTMF_Shield/README.md

 "TM742ApplicationSln.zip" is the original source code from WA7YLI.

+"Instructions - readme - updated for Rev 1 Sept13_2015.pdf" original instructions from Larry.

+"TM742 Programming Kit Pictures.docx" - shows the shield board and how to put it on an Arduino.
+Note that no power cable is needed by the Arduino in most all applications, unless your PC is unable to power the Arduino via the USB cable that you use.

 If you are using Arduino IDE 1.x, place the Messenger folder inside your Documents\Arduino\libraries folder.
 Open the DTMF_Shield sketch.
 Use 'upload' to put it onto an Arduino Uno that is plugged in to the computer and recognized.